 Track 3 – Pathologist Investigator Pathway (AP/Research or CP/Research): This track is directed towards residents who are interested in a research-oriented residency program.
 It is composed of two years of anatomic or clinical pathology training as described in track #2, followed by two years of supported post-doctoral research in any lab of the Albert Einstein College of Medicine.
 Einstein is one of the top 20 medical research institutions in the United States and offers a wide variety of research opportunities.

-Core Rotation Requirements: Each rotation comprises a number of four-week “blocks.”
+Core Rotation Requirements: Each rotation is organized in four-week “blocks.”
 Residents are allocated four weeks of vacation per year.
 Scheduling of the four years of residency is individualized, however a generic version of our schedule is indicated below.

 Dermatopathology (1)